lhilarides/mapboxuploader/README.md

 # MapBox GeoTiff Uploader

 ## Description
-If for whatever reason (like broken dependencies) the MapBox-CLI does not work for you, this bash script will upload all GeoTiffs in a folder via the MapBox API using cURL.
+If for whatever reason (like broken dependencies) the [MapBox-CLI](https://github.com/mapbox/mapbox-cli-py/) does not work for you, this bash script will upload all GeoTiffs in a folder via the MapBox API using cURL.
 All it needs to do so is:

 ## Requirements
 0. Bash (although other shells may work it has not been tested)
-1. Your MapBox accountname and MapBox access token (**make sure this token has 'uploads:write' and 'uploads:read' [permissions](https://www.mapbox.com/help/how-access-tokens-work/)!**)
+1. Your MapBox accountname and MapBox access token (make sure this token has `uploads:write` and `uploads:read` [permissions](https://www.mapbox.com/help/how-access-tokens-work/))
 2. Some basic software packages that you may already have.
   * cURL: to make http requests
   * python: required for the Amazon Web Services CLI